xiaoyanit/InfiniteListView/readme.md

 It's allow to automatically load an action when the user scrolls to the end of the list.

 #How to use it ?
-Just read the sample provide in this repository
+Add the library folder as a project and define it as a library in your android project

 ## Add an InfiniteListView in your layout